OWASP/www-staff/projects-historical/201912-mailchimp.md

 This project will consolidate the OWASP Foundation membership infomation into MailChimp.
 Historical member payments will be maintained as a log in Stripe and work item before eo2019 will be to import historical membership transaction data into Stripe.
 The unique identifier for members will their personal email address.

 ## Goals

 1. Include top-level goals of the project in an ordered list
 2. Give thought to the ordering of goals.
 Revenue, attendance, launch date
 3. Make sure goals are measurable from undisputed source

-## Milestones

-* [ ] In an unordered list (billeted) list major milestones in chronological order
-* [ ] Use the syntax of 2019-01-19, Milestone name, [Name of Owner]
-* [x] When milestones are completed, mark them with an "x"
-* [ ] A milestone isn't everyone’s to-do list, it is the high level tasks of the project
-- [ ] If you have more than 30 milestones, you’re being too granular
-- [x] 2019-09-22, Action item completed, [All]
-- [x] 2019-09-30, You can leave the box UNCHECKED if not completed but you must edit page to change state, [All]

 ## Leadership